Mohanavadivel-git/caasworkshop/lessons/10-VolumesIntro.md

 ### Class Types

 The StorageClass are different "classes" of storage that are offered.
 They might differ in quality-of-service levels, backup policies, or other arbitrary policies.
-In localdev, the available storage classes are nfs and rook-ceph-block-replicated.
-We will be using nfs.
+In localdev, the available storage class is nfs.
 In production Openshift, the classes are:

 - ecc-block-performance
 - ecc-file-performance